dhewm/dhewm3/Configuration.md

-When built with [Dear ImGui](https://github.com/ocornut/imgui) integration (which is the default when using SDL2), dhewm3 has an advanced settings menu with many settings that the main menu doesn't offer, including a *Control BIndings* menu that supports as many keys per command as you want and is fully navigable with keyboard or gamepad (or mouse, of course).
+When built with [Dear ImGui](https://github.com/ocornut/imgui) integration (which is the default when using SDL2), dhewm3 has an advanced settings menu with many settings that the main menu doesn't offer, including a *Control Bindings* menu that supports as many keys per command as you want and is fully navigable with keyboard or gamepad (or mouse, of course).

 Unless you have already bound your `F10` key to something else, it will open this menu.